 First Peter is a handbook for Christian Living.
 All of the foundations necessary for building lives of spiritual maturity are contained in these chapters.
-Peter’s readers were geographically scattered and in the face of all kinds of challenges they needed to be theologically grounded.
+Peter’s readers were geographically scattered and in the face of all kinds of challenges, they needed to be theologically grounded.
 Jesus had given Peter the task of feeding and strengthening the sheep.
 This compelling, practical, vital letter is surely part of the response to that directive.
-He is clear about his purpose: to stimulate their faith, to assure them of the reliability of God’s word and encourage them to stand fast in God’s grace.
+Peter is clear about his purpose: to stimulate their faith, to assure them of the reliability of God’s word, and to encourage them to stand fast in God’s grace.

 As Christians we may easily seem to blend in with the rest of the world, but what is it that sets us apart?
 In this sermon Alistair Begg shares three facts that are true of every Christian: we have been chosen by God, cleansed by Christ, and sanctified by the Holy Spirit.
 Appreciating these distinguishing attributes should encourage every follower of Christ to understand our ability, through the work of God, to be useful as disciples of Jesus.

 Wise coaches don’t take anything for granted; instead, they know that it is critical for their teams to understand the basics.
 Similarly, Jesus focused his attention on teaching his disciples the key themes of his ministry.
 In this Easter Sunday message, Alistair Begg unpacks the lesson of undeserved forgiveness and the good news of new life that Jesus drove home to the apostle Peter.

 Many people hope for an inheritance in this life, but there is one of greater value that will never pass away.
 Despite the fact that those who trust in Christ have a secure inheritance, the pain and trials that we experience in this life are real.
 Alistair Begg explains that we should not allow trials in our life to be wasted, but Christians should endure trials with hope in God’s work of salvation.